decafCG/decaf/README.md

   Usage: python3 launcher.py <platform> <game> <total_runtime_min> <bot_runtime_min> <folder_name>

   For example, if command `python3 launcher.py stadia fc5 10 8 testing` is run, it implies that fc5 will be played by game bot on stadia for 8 minutes and the it will launcher.py stop running after 10 minutes.
 The data collected will be stored in folder named _test_ which will be present at C:\decaf\dataset\stadia\test.
+The _bot_runtime_min_ can be less than or equal to _total_runtime_min_.

 ### Limitation
   Currently, DECAF can perform data collection for three game: Far Cry 5, Assassin's Creed Valhalla, and Crew/Crew2.
 It is tested for three platforms: Google Stadia, Amazon Luna, and Nvidia Geforce Now.